Couple accused of Amish sisters' kidnap charged with child sex exploitation

 SYRACUSE N.Y.
-A couple accused of kidnapping two Amish sisters in northern New York state in August were charged on Thursday in federal court in Syracuse with sexual exploitation of children and child pornography possession.
+A couple accused of kidnapping two Amish sisters in northern New York state in August were charged in federal court in Syracuse on Thursday with sexual exploitation of children and possession of child pornography.

 "The indictment charges Howells and Vaisey with enticing and coercing children to engage in sexual conduct and making a video recording of it," U.S. Attorney Richard Hartunian said in a statement.